rootsongjc/kubernetes-handbook/content/en/blog/high-level-cloud-native-from-kevin-hoffman/index.md

 - Large, thriving, engaged community
   - http://gopherize.me

 Kevin also wrote a book **Cloud Native Go** to show how to **Building Web Applications and Microservices for the Cloud with Go and React**.
-This book has been translated to Chinese by four guys from TalkingData with ❤️. 《Cloud Native Go 构建基于Go和React的云原生Web应用与微服务》published by PHEI publisher house.
+This book has been translated to Chinese by four guys from TalkingData with ❤️. 《Cloud Native Go 构建基于 Go 和 React 的云原生 Web 应用与微服务》published by PHEI publisher house.

 Kevin was signing his name on the book